 Manchester’s People’s History Museum is the UK’s only museum entirely dedicated to sharing the stories of the revolutionaries, reformers, workers, voters and citizens who strive(d) for change.
 We recommend checking out the entire collection at PHM as it’s ever-growing and truly fascinating.
 From suffragette banners and badges, to political posters and artwork, the PHM tracks the political and community history of Manchester, focusing on those who have, and still, fight for justice and equality.

-PHM also champion ‘ideas worth fighting for‘ by proudly exhibiting works linked to disabled people’s activism, with their ‘Nothing About Us Without Us‘ and ‘Quiet‘ exhibitions, and LGBTQ+ history with ‘OUTing the Past‘.
+PHM Manchester also champion ‘ideas worth fighting for‘ by proudly exhibiting works linked to disabled people’s activism, with their ‘Nothing About Us Without Us‘ and ‘Quiet‘ exhibitions, and LGBTQ+ history with ‘OUTing the Past‘.
 PHM also aim to be as disability-inclusive as possible, especially with championing disabled people’s rights, so accessibility is no issue.
 Exhibition durations differ | Free entry – donation encouraged.

 Immersive exhibitions in Manchester

-9. Operation Ouch!: Food, Poo and You, Science and Industry Museum
+11. Operation Ouch!: Food, Poo and You, Science and Industry Museum

 From the brains behind CBBC hit Operation Ouch!, immersive exhibition Food, Poo and You is truly for the whole family, providing interactive education on the digestive system and human biology.
 It promises plenty of giggle-worthy grossness, from exploring a set of super-sized gnashers, to slipping down the oesophagus and investigating the innerworkings of the intestines.

-Opening at the Museum of Science and Industry Manchester on Friday 21st July, Food, Poo and You will see visitors sent on a special mission to get up close and, in one case, extremely personal, with presenters Dr Chris, Dr Xand and Dr Ronx as they are shrunk, swallowed, squeezed through and spat out of Dr Xand’s digestive system during a lively, interactive and playful adventure to better understand our brilliant bodies.
-Starts July 21 | Tickets from £9.
+Continuing at the Museum of Science and Industry Manchester until summer 2024, Food, Poo and You sees visitors sent on a special mission to get up close and, in one case, extremely personal, with presenters Dr Chris, Dr Xand and Dr Ronx as they are shrunk, swallowed, squeezed through and spat out of Dr Xand’s digestive system during a lively, interactive and playful adventure to better understand our brilliant bodies.
+Ends June 2024 | Tickets from £9.

 Cultural exhibitions in Manchester

-10. (Un)Defining Queer, The Whitworth
+15. (Un)Defining Queer, The Whitworth

 This exhibition delves into The Whitworth’s collection to examine how we can use a queer lens to define what the term ‘queer’ means.
 Presenting collection works that have never been on display before, as well as loans, the exhibition includes artists such as: Ajamu X, Niki de Saint Phalle, General Idea, David Hockney, Maggie Hambling, Pearl Alcock, Keith Vaughan, Matthew Bamber, Sarah-Joy Ford, Wolfgang Tillmans, Chester Tenneson, and Jez Dolan.

 Co-led by an intersectional group of people who self-identify as LGBTQIA+, the project sets out to interrogate language, histories, and narratives within The Whitworth’s practice and collections.
 More specifically, the project and exhibition seek to redress historic omissions that have existed as a result of heteronormative museum practice.
-Ends December 3 | Free entry – some events require booking/tickets.
+Ends 3 December | Free entry – some events require booking/tickets.